FractialCopper/Lambada/Readme.md

 glfw - for creating windows

-imgui - for sweet ui
+dear imgui - for sweet windows

 Project config
 1. Set project to x64.
 From build -> configuration manager.